dtrckd/pymake/README.md

 ## Examples [](#3)

 We provide an example of a design workflow with pymake by providing a **Search Engine** experience.
+The project is located in the `repo/docsearch` directory.

 The context of the experiment is as follows :
 * **Data** : documents to search-in are pdf documents (like articles for example),